Marin Gillis, PhD, LPh

 • Bioethics (including clinical, research, and public health ethics)

-• Professionalism, humanism, and critical health humanities
+• Professionalism, humanism, and arts in medicine

 • Teaching & learning in the health professions